 2. Dry cleaning/using a dryer.
 This requires you to put your bed bug-infested clothes or bedding into a dryer operation at a temperature of 125 degrees Fahrenheit.
 Here’s how a dryer kills bed bugs.

 This temperature will kill all the bed bugs and their eggs.
-This method may not kill bed bugs in some items like couches, mattresses, or bed since these items can’t fit in your dryer.
+This method may not kill bed bugs in some items like couches, mattresses, or beds since these items can’t fit in your dryer.
 The dryer is unsuitable for entire room treatment.

 3. Using bed bug sprays.
 Spray bedbug-infested room or items directly using bed bug spray available in the market.